Snow Peak GigaPower 2.0 Review

 Our Analysis and Test Results

 Snow Peak has been making the GigaPower Auto for many years.
 The previous version of this unit had features that are slowly becoming standard, such as great packability, low weight, and a piezoelectric starter.
-The older model, however, was plagued with mediocre fuel efficiency and abysmal boil time.
-The GigaPower Auto 2.0 has that same great feature set, with much-improved boil time and fuel efficiency.
+The older model was plagued with mediocre fuel efficiency and abysmal boil times.
+The GigaPower 2.0 Auto, on the other hand, has that same great feature set with improved boil time and fuel efficiency.

 The GigaPower 2.0 is about average in the weight department compared to similar models.
-It's considerably lighter than the Classic Trail.
-Even when you compensate for the lack of a pot to compare it to an integrated canister stove (see how in our How We Tested Backpacking Stoves article), it's lighter than Jetboil MiniMo.
-Keep in mind that the GigaPower 2.0 comes with a piezoelectric starter (Snow Peak says this adds 0.3 oz) while the PocketRocket 2 does not.
-It also packs down about as small as the PocketRocket 2 and comes with a slightly smaller plastic case.
+Keep in mind that it comes with a piezoelectric starter (Snow Peak says this adds 0.3 ounces), while many other models do not.
+It also packs down pretty small and comes with a small plastic case.

-Simmering was something that this stove does well.
-Like the PocketRocket Deluxe, the valve control is sensitive at the low end, and the stove can be turned way down before sputtering out.
-The Deluxe and Primus Classic are the two highest scorers in the simmering department, earning the only 9 out of 10s.
+Simmering is something that this stove does well.
+The valve control is sensitive at the low end, and the stove can be turned way down before sputtering out.
+Your oatmeal will be happy.

 Ease Of Use